Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob-changefeed/README.md

 logs at any time.
 The change feed enables you to build efficient and scalable solutions that process change events that occur in your Blob Storage account at a low cost.

-TODO (gapra) : This is a placeholder.
-Add docs and point users to blob readme and add changefeed specific samples.

 ## Getting started
 ### Prerequisites